ipuhakka/Liiga/README.md

 ------------------

 This project includes an SQLite-database containing results from Finnish hockey league matches from year 2000 to present.
-Project has also a web api to expose the data, and an HTML/JavaScript client to use it.
+Project has also a web api to expose the data, and a react webclient to use it.

 DEPENDENCIES
 ---------------